Traffic Light Recognition Failures: Backup Systems Explained

 System-level faults: communications, timing, and software

 Lost or delayed V2X messages, controller timing mismatches after maintenance, and firmware bugs all create ambiguous states.
-For example, if V2X broadcasts say ‘green’ but camera and local detector disagree, planners must choose a conservative action or risk a wrong maneuver.
+For example, if V2X broadcasts say ‘green’ but the camera and local detector disagree, planners must choose a conservative action or risk a wrong maneuver.

 Practical diagnostics and tools for technicians and fleet operators